AnalyticsMarch 2026 · 8 min read

 Horizontal bar chart showing the most common GA4 conversion tracking setup mistakes in DACH SMB accounts, 2020-2026

-The most common GA4 tracking mistake (41% of accounts) is having the conversion event set up in GA4 but never importing it into Google Ads — a silent failure that leaves smart bidding with no data.
+The most common GA4 tracking mistake is having the conversion event set up in GA4 but never importing it into Google Ads, a silent failure that leaves smart bidding with no data (Growth Junction audit review set, 2020-2026).

 How do you import GA4 conversions into Google Ads?

 Creating the conversion in GA4 is only half the job.
 Google Ads will not automatically use it for bidding until you explicitly import it.
-This is one of the most commonly missed steps — and the reason 41% of accounts in the DACH audits had a conversion event in GA4 that was doing nothing for their campaigns.
+This is one of the most commonly missed steps, and the reason 41% of accounts in the DACH audit set had a conversion event in GA4 that was doing nothing for their campaigns (Growth Junction audit review set, 2020-2026).

 To import:

-1. In Google Ads, go to Tools & Settings > Conversions.
+1. In Google Ads, go to Tools > Goals > Conversions > Summary.

 4. Check the generate_lead event (or whatever you named it) and click Import and Continue.